Cal Foote: International play

+Although Foote was born and raised in Colorado he decided to represent his father's country in international hockey.

 On December 6, 2017, Foote was named to Canada national junior team's selection camp roster for the 2018 World Junior Ice Hockey Championships.
 On January 5, 2018, Foote won a gold medal with Canada national junior team.

 Personal life

 Foote is the son of former NHL defenceman Adam Foote.
 He was drafted eight picks higher than his father was in 1989, when his father was drafted 22nd overall by the Quebec Nordiques.
 Foote's younger brother Nolan was his teammate when he played in Kelowna.
-He was drafted 27th overall in the 2019 NHL Entry Draft by the Tampa Bay Lightning.
-He is now a member of the New Jersey Devils organization.
+Nolan was drafted 27th overall in the 2019 NHL entry draft by the Tampa Bay Lightning.

+On January 30, 2024, Foote, McLeod, and three other NHL players were charged with sexual assault over a 2018 alleged assault in London, Ontario.
+On February 5, 2024, the London Police Service announced that Foote had been charged with one count of sexual assault.
+The trial began in April 2025.
+He was found not guilty on July 24, 2025, of the charges laid against him.

+On September 11, 2025, the NHL announced Foote would be eligible to sign a contract on October 15, and would be eligible to return to play on December 1.